siegebell/vsc-prettify-symbols-mode/README.md

 ## Known issues:

 **[submit new issues on github](https://github.com/siegebell/vsc-prettify-symbols-mode/issues)**
-* The cursor disappears when adjacent-to or inside of a "pretty" symbol.
-If this is distracting, try setting `"revealOn"` to e.g. `"cursor"` or `"prettyCursor"` to `"boxed"`.
 * You can write bad regular expressions that break substitutions and you will not get an error message.
-* Substitutions are only performed on *open* documents, so you may have to begin editing to activate substitutions.
-* Clicking on a symbol will lose editor focus.

 ## Examples
 [See the wiki for more examples &hyphen; and contribute your own!](https://github.com/siegebell/vsc-prettify-symbols-mode/wiki)